Version Control (Git)

 Advanced Git

-: show who last edited which linegit stash
+- git blame: show who last edited which line

-: specify intentionally untracked files to ignore (like model/dataset).DS_Store
+- .gitignore: specify intentionally untracked files to ignore (like model/dataset)- .DS_Store

 More about Git